knuckleswtf/pastel-js/README.md

 There's a good example in the included example Markdown ([stubs/index.md](./stubs/index.md)) and the resulting HTML output ([docs/index.html](./docs/index.html)).

-For a full explanation of the supported Markdown syntax, see [How to Edit Slate Markdown files](https://github.com/slatedocs/slate/wiki/Markdown-Syntax)
+Pastel uses the same Markdown syntax as Slate.
+See [How to Edit Slate Markdown files](https://github.com/slatedocs/slate/wiki/Markdown-Syntax)

 #### The front matter
 The front matter is a YAML section in your Markdown file that comes before the actual content.
 It's separated from the main content by a line before and after it containing only "---" (see [stubs/index.md](./stubs/index.md)).